Table Of Contents

 1. It’s informative

 It solves a user’s problem.
 For example, say a user is searching for a gym in his neighborhood.
 He comes across an ad with compelling copy and visuals that entice him to click and go to a gym’s landing page.
+To become a copywriter, you must speak in the language your target audience likes to hear.

 That’s it, he found what he was looking for, and his problem was solved.
 CTR (Click-Through-Rate) is the number of clicks an ad generates.
 It is an important metric to determine the success of a digital campaign.
 Generally, the higher the CTR, the more effective the campaign is.